ArtofBugs/Nonograms/README.md

 `sudo apt install make`

-You may also need to install java; use
+You may also need to install javac and jre; use

+`sudo apt install openjdk-8-jdk`

 `sudo apt install default-jre`